-I answered a question on accepting government welfare on 10 November 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on accepting government welfare on Philosophy in Action Radio on 10 November 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 Should a person without other options accept welfare from the government?
 I've had generalized anxiety disorder for as long as I can remember.
 I live in Sweden, and my government has so many labor regulations that no business can hire me, and charities don't exist to help me.
 Is it wrong, in such a case, to accept government assistance?
 I don't have any savings, and it seems like my only other options are criminal activity and suicide.